 Use anything and everything – put the child’s name on little cakes or pastry, draw a name or a number or a shape with soap on the side of the bath, use the child’s finger to trace a word on sand-paper or in salt or flour or foam.
 We all use different senses to learn: your child might particularly benefit from feeling the shape of letters and numbers.

 Your child also needs to develop physical skills.
 Help him to catch a big ball in two hands and to throw it.
 He could play at rolling a ball to you and catching it when you roll it back.
 Encourage him to kick a ball.
+Hold his hand while he walks along a small wall, or jumps down the steps, of down the bottom three steps.
 He could practise walking carefully along a chalk line or a skipping rope laid on the ground, and walking backwards.
 Jumping with two feet has to be mastered before he can jump on one, and few children can hop on both feet before they are five.